Synchronization of wave-propelled capillary spinners: High Coupling and Amplitude Death

 The effective coupling strength can be enhanced by decreasing the relative spacing between the spinners, either by decreasing their dimensional spacing or by decreasing the driving frequency.
 For pendula, parameter combination that are generally deemed ``high coupling'' are able to produce amplitude death (alternatively named ``beating death'') \cite{bennett2002huygens, zou2021quenching} featuring the complete cessation of oscillation.
 In our system, this can be interpreted as the halting of spinner rotation.
 For the parameters studied in Fig. \ref{fig:DlambSweep}, the coexistence of dynamic in-phase and anti-phase was demonstrated.
 However if the frequency is lowered from 90 to 70 Hz (holding the driving amplitude $\gamma/\omega^2$ constant) while keeping the distance fixed at $d=28$ mm ($d/\lambda = 6.6$), the two spinners cease rotation, and lock each other in place (Fig. \ref{fig:AmpDeath}(a)).
 The state is stable for all accelerations tested $\gamma/g = 0.9 - 1.25$, with higher acceleration exploration limited by the Faraday wave threshold $(\gamma_F/g \approx 1.3$).
 We expect that amplitude death is also possible at $90$ Hz, as alluded to by simulation, although in experiment this would require going to smaller effective distances wherein extraneous magnetic interactions between the spinners would become non-negligible.

 For all initial conditions tested, the spinners reorient and eventually collapse into a stable static configuration with a phase difference of $\approx \pi/3$.
 The transient dynamics generally feature an overall slowdown Fig. \ref{fig:AmpDeath}(b-c) of the spinner rotation due to the strong wavefield interaction.
 However, immediately before the complete cessation of rotation, a large crescendo in the speed is observed Fig. \ref{fig:AmpDeath}(d), where the speed of an individual spinner can momentarily exceed its free speed.
 Thereafter, the spinners remain locked in place with a standing wave pattern visible between them Fig. \ref{fig:AmpDeath}(e).
 In this regime, coupling via the wavefield is strong enough to fully overcome the intrinsic self-propulsion (Supplementary Video 4).
-In some cases, the spinner pair may even overshoot their desired equilibrium phase angle of $\pi/3$ and then reverse rotation direction before reaching the static state.